cloudnativer/kube-install/README.md

 ![kube-install-arch](docs/images/kube-install-arch-1.jpg)

 <br>
-Notice: We use 192.168.1.11 as the Kube-Install host.
-In fact, you can use any host as Kube-Install host or any host outside the kubernetes cluster!
+Notice: We use 192.168.1.11 as the kube-install host.
+In fact, you can use any host as kube-install host or any host outside the kubernetes cluster!
 <br>

 ## 2.1 Download kube-install package file